 Outputs A & B are the left and right outputs respectively.
-They are a mix of the dry (undelayed) signal and the delay effect.
+If the output mode parameter is 0 (the default), they are a mix of the dry (undelayed) signal and the delay effect.
 The amount of delay in the mix rises in direct proportion to the amount of feedback.
+If the output mode parameter is 1, the outputs are the delayed signals only.
+Use this and the input signal, plus an external mixer, if you need more flexibility in the dry/wet balance than is offered by output mode 0.

-The delay feedback is set via the parameter.
+The delay feedback is set via parameter 0.